-Sen. Ted Cruz is a "Tea Party" Republican from Texas who was first elected to the U.S. Senate in 2012.
+Sen. Ted Cruz is a "Tea Party" Republican from Texas who was first elected to the U.S. Senate in 2012 and is widely considered to be a potential Republican nominee for the 2016 presidential election.
 An aggressive proponent of conservative principles and the son of a Cuban emigrant, Cruz has been likened by at least one Republican admirer to a "Republican Barack Obama."
 Elected with the support of Tea Party-aligned groups like FreedomWorks and the Club for Growth—as well as major "pro-Israel" donor Sheldon Adelson, who reportedly gave some $250,000 to a group backing Cruz's candidacy—Cruz has been described as the Tea Party's "ambassador" to the GOP Senate leadership, which Cruz joined in 2012 as a vice-chairman of the National Republican Senatorial Committee.

-Although Cruz is often considered a member of the Senate's libertarian wing, he has expressed support for confrontational U.S. foreign policies that could lead the United States into military conflict.
-On Iran, for instance, Cruz has cosponsored sanctions that could damage the prospects of a negotiated settlement on that country's nuclear program.
-In early 2014, Cruz lambasted President Obama shortly after his state of the union address for insisting that he would veto any additional sanctions on Iran while negotiations are ongoing to finalize an agreement on its fuel enrichment program.
-Cruz argued that the veto threat "was perhaps the most dangerous line" in the president's address, adding that "If Iran acquires a nuclear weapon, the risk is unacceptable that that weapon will be detonated over the skies of Tel Aviv or New York or Los Angeles.
+Although Cruz is sometimes viewed as a member of the Senate's libertarian wing, he has expressed support for confrontational U.S. foreign policies that could lead the United States into military conflict.
+On Iran, for instance, Cruz has co-sponsored sanctions that could damage the prospects of a negotiated settlement on that country's nuclear program.
+In early 2014, Cruz lambasted President Obama shortly after his state of the union address for insisting that he would veto any additional sanctions on Iran while negotiations are ongoing on its fuel enrichment program.
+Cruz argued that the veto threat "was perhaps the most dangerous line" in the president's address.
+Playing the fear card, Cruz added: "If Iran acquires a nuclear weapon, the risk is unacceptable that that weapon will be detonated over the skies of Tel Aviv or New York or Los Angeles.
 And the result could be hundreds of thousands of lives lost."

 Previously, in a 2012 campaign statement, Cruz wrote that "Iran and North Korea present perhaps the greatest danger in the modern world, specifically nuclear weapons (and the threat of nuclear weapons) in the hands of two of the world's most murderous regimes.
 We must pursue all means necessary to contain that threat.
 International sanctions should continue to pressure the Iranian and North Korean elites to decide it's in their best interests to abandon nuclear weapons—and, ideally, overthrow their current regimes.
 In the meantime, Iran and North Korea must understand they face a threat of overwhelming force if we see any evidence that they might pass nuclear weapons on to terrorists or threaten us with nuclear blackmail."